Last Updated on

 It may sound complicated but building a Google Stack for SEO is simpler than it seems.

-The idea is to build links to your site on Google properties like Sites, Sheets, Docs, Slides, and YouTube.
+The idea is to build links to your site on Google properties like Sites, Sheets, Docs, Slides, and YouTube (or even Youtube alternatives).

 Once you have a network of these high authority properties pointing to your brand, your website’s searchability will gradually improve.